rashiagr2003/doctor_consultation_app/README.md

 # doctor_consultation_app

 A Flutter application to display doctor profiles, consultation fees, ratings, specializations, and allow booking appointments.
-The app is responsive and works on mobile, web, and desktop platforms.
+The app is responsive and works on android and ios platform.

 ## Getting Started